Skip to content

 Before beginning an HR audit, it is essential to establish the objective of the audit.
 The purpose of the audit should align with the organisation’s overall goals and objectives.
 For example, the audit may be conducted to identify areas of improvement in the performance appraisal process, employee retention, employee benefits, or any other area human resources are responsible for.

-At this point, you should also create a timeline with milestones – remember to regularly check in on this and hold people accountable for their assigned areas!
+At this point, you should also create a timeline with milestones.
+Remember to regularly check in on this and hold people accountable for their assigned areas!

 Step 2: Gather Information

 The next step is to gather information about the HR department and its processes.
 This information can be obtained through interviews with HR staff, review of HR policies and procedures, and examination of employee files and other relevant documents.
-An HR software can support you here as employee data and KPIs related to your workforce can all be accessed from one place.
+HR software can support you here, as employee data and KPIs related to your workforce can all be accessed from one place.

 Use an HR audit checklist to remind you of the details you need to collate and centralise the data you collect.